ethereum/ethereum-org-website/public/content/developers/docs/nodes-and-clients/node-architecture/index.md

 An Ethereum node is composed of a minimum of two clients: an [execution client](/developers/docs/nodes-and-clients/#execution-clients) and a [consensus client](/developers/docs/nodes-and-clients/#consensus-clients).
 For a node to propose a new block, it must also run a [validator client](#validators) and stake ETH.

 When Ethereum was using [Proof of Work](/developers/docs/consensus-mechanisms/pow/), an execution client was enough to run a full Ethereum node.
-However, since implementing [Proof of Stake](/developers/docs/consensus-mechanisms/pow/), the execution client must be used alongside another piece of software called a [consensus client](/developers/docs/nodes-and-clients/#consensus-clients).
+However, since implementing [proof-of-stake](/developers/docs/consensus-mechanisms/pow/), the execution client must be used alongside another piece of software called a [consensus client](/developers/docs/nodes-and-clients/#consensus-clients).

 The diagram below shows the relationship between the two Ethereum clients.
 The two clients connect to their own respective peer-to-peer (P2P) networks.
 Separate P2P networks are needed as the execution clients gossip transactions over their P2P network, enabling them to manage their local transaction pool, whilst the consensus clients gossip blocks over their P2P network, enabling consensus and chain growth.